 An appraisal of the property value has not been completed to date.
 Under DNRC rules, an appraisal would be conducted if preliminary approval to proceed is granted by the Board of Land Commissioners.
-The Department is conducting more detailed evaluations at this time in order to make a determination on whether to offer the tracts for sale.
+The Department is conducting more detailed evaluations at this time in order to make a determination on whether to offer the tract for sale.
 The revenue generated from the sale of these parcels would be combined with other revenue in the Land Banking Account to purchase replacement property for the benefit of the Trust.
 It is anticipated the replacement property would have legal access and be adjacent to other Trust lands which would provide greater management opportunities and income.
 If replacement property was not purchased prior to the expiration of the statute, the revenue would be deposited into the permanent trust for investment.

-EA Checklist Prepared By:Name:ERIK ENEBOEDate:January 15, 2008Title:Conrad Unit Manager, Central Land Office
+EA Checklist Name: ERIK ENEBOE Date: February 21, 2008 Prepared By: Title: Conrad Unit Manager, Central Land Office